kazutomo/clwrap/README.md

 NOTE:

+- By default, it finds the platform name contains "Intel".
+The platform search keyword can be changed using the CLW_PF environment variable.
+For example,
+  $ CLW_PF=Altera ./yourclwraphostcode

 - Only tested it with OpenCL in Quartus 16.0.2.222 and Nallatech 385A BSP for 16.0.2.222

 - Please reserve a node using qsub when you need to compile your